All Episodes

 This investigation into the president has gone on for more than two years.

-It's three when you consider that the eye investigation, and they've got nothing uh except baseless impeachment talks.
+It's three when you consider the FBI investigation, and they've got nothing except baseless impeachment talks.

-But you know, the American people, I fully believe uh that they see the lunacy of this.
+But the American people, I fully believe that they see the lunacy of this.

-But Democrats can't wise up for the better betterment of their own party uh for the sake of this election that they so desperately wish to win.
+But Democrats can't wise up for the betterment of their own party and for the sake of this election that they so desperately wish to win.

 Okay, so what is the end result of this?

-Where does this all end up for them?
+Where does this all end up for them, Jeff Lord?

 I mean, who ends up being their candidate?

-And at the end of the day, don't they have to run on the the new green deal, whoever they pick?
+And at the end of the day, don't they have to run on the new Green Deal, whoever they pick?

-I mean, or do they get to back away from that in the general election?
+I mean, do they get you back away from that in the general election?

-Or yeah, who whoever is nominated is gonna that that is gonna be a foist upon that person, uh, whomever this turns out to be.
+Yeah, whoever is nominated is going to, that is going to be a foist upon that person, whomever this turns out to be.

-Uh they have a they have a very serious problem on their hands with this, and they frankly, I mean, I frankly, Sean, I hope you are ordering popcorn by the by the boatload, because this is truly gonna be an amazing thing to watch.
+And they frankly, I mean, frankly, Sean, I hope you are ordering popcorn by the boatload because this is truly going to be an amazing thing to watch.

-All the all the attention goes to the president because he's the president.
+All the attention goes to the president because he's the president.

-And one of the significant things is the more they attack the president, you can bet that his supporters realize it's not so much about the president, it's about them.
+And one of the significant things is the more they attack the president, you can bet that his supporters realize it's not so much about the president.

-It's about Americans who voted for Donald Trump, who have conservative principles, etc.
+It's about Americans who voted for Donald Trump, who have conservative principles, et cetera.

 We're the real target.

-Can people out here in the middle of Pennsylvania get it exactly?
+And people out here in the middle of Pennsylvania get it exactly.

 No, absolutely not.